The Success Sequence for Creating a Better Website

 If you’re DIY-ing, it’s also way easier to get into a flow when working off a copy doc – much less guessing what to say where, much more actually fun parts of design like moving things around and making them pretty.

-As someone who both writes and designs websites – here’s my take on who to hire first.
+Here’s my take on who to hire first.

 If you’re just starting your business or have a limited (read: $0) budget for your website, you’ll want to start with a Google doc, your target audience, and resources like free copywriting guides (like my tips for writing the best About and Services pages).